learn-the-web/topics/dom.md

 #### The event object

-When an event function is executed, Javascript passes an argument to the function called the `EventObject`.
+When an event function is executed, JavaScript passes an argument to the function called the `EventObject`.

 The EventObject houses a bunch of important functions and information about the event that was just executed.